 Participation in Art Education promotes the physical and intellectual development of students by fostering relationships among thinking, expressing, and producing.
 Our curriculum is adapted from the AACPS Visual Arts Curriculum/Pacing Guide that is directly aligned with the Maryland Voluntary State Curriculum.

 Our Visual Arts Program encourages and advances the visual literacy skills of our students.
 Students have opportunities to develop, express, read, and produce visual images.
 Students manipulate and experience a variety of materials and techniques that include: tempera paints, pastels, papers, clay, paper mache, watercolors, printing, tracing, rubbing, cutting, constructing, and many more!

 In addition, we participate in several Anne Arundel County art events and exhibits throughout the year.
 They include the Annapolis Mall Show, AACPS “Winter Wonderland”, and the AACPS Bd.
 Of Ed.
 “Many Ways of Seeing: Multi-Cultural Visions.
 Finally, we celebrate our National Youth Art Month in March with a month-long exhibit at our local public library branch, North County.

 Ms. Lyn McDermott

 The mission of Digital Media and Learning Services is to develop students who are lifelong readers and effective users of technology and information.
 We do this by teaching critical thinking, research skills and ensuring access to information resources and literature.
 Our curriculum is adapted from the AACPS Library Media Curriculum.
 Media classes at Ruth Parker Eason serve students from preschool through age 21.
-Children may find self-expression non-verbally and unlock their imaginations in Media.
+Children may find self-expression non-verbally and unlock their imaginations in the media.
 It is often in these classes that students can excel when they find difficulty in other areas.
 The Media Center also works with classroom teachers to support goals in speech, reading, behavior and social goals.

 News To You!